-You can change your payments at any time, subject to minimum amounts that we may set and subject to your employer's agreement.
-Your employer would then confirm the details of any new payments to us.
+You can change your payments at any time, subject to minimum amounts that we may set.
 Please call us if you would like to discuss this, our contact details can be found under the "Get in touch" section.

 You can stop paying or take a payment break and restart later if your circumstances change.
 Please note that this will reduce your future benefits.
 If your circumstances do change, please speak to a financial adviser or contact us using the details on the last page.
-Your employer can arrange for regular payments to your plan to increase automatically each year until your Selected Retirement Age.